 Q: Why are my tricks not being detected?

 A: The WOO will pick up a trick if it is executed correctly according to the professional riders who have trained the device.
 We know not everybody will be doing tricks perfectly, so each trick has a field of lenience around it where the device will still register it has been done properly.

 It is helpful to think of the WOO as a coach that will score every trick and offer you stats as you progress to the point where you can perfect it with proper form and kite position.
 Once it labels whichever tricks you do you can confidently show your friends that you're proficient at that trick!
 Even if tricks aren't detected, the algorithm is designed so that the best freestyle riders will consistently score the highest.

 Lastly you should double check that the power button is pointed towards your right foot to ensure proper board orientation!

-If you would like to add a trick or train a particular trick, send us a video of you doing it roughly 10 times in a row.
+A: If you would like to add a trick or train a particular trick, send us a video of you doing it roughly 10 times in a row.
 Start recording your session when the video starts and we can match up the data and help train the algorithm to detect it.
 We are looking for consistency and proper execution, so make sure you can stomp it a bunch of times in a row!